loicknuchel/schema-viz/README.md

 First, you need to install Ruby & Bundler in your machine, then run `bundle install` to get the dependencies.

-- launch the program: `exe/schema-viz generate --structure ./test/resources/structure.sql`
+- launch the program: `exe/schema-viz generate --structure ./test/resources/structure.sql --output frontend/tests/resources/schema.json`
 - launch the tests: `rake test`
 - launch a Ruby console: `bin/console`